Integrating gender in cost-benefit analysis of innovations to enhance smallholder farmers’ resilience and climate change adaptation

 More about this training

-We are targeting anyone who might be interested in cost-benefit analysis of innovations to enhance climate change adaptation.
-Participants should have basic knowledge of the types of innovations in this space, including knowledge of concepts such as climate-smart agriculture and climate information services.
-Participants do not need to be gender experts, or have prior knowledge of cost benefit analysis methods.
-We are looking for participants beyond CGIAR, including NARES (especially social scientists at these institutions), researchers from policy research centers, and practitioners interested in this theme.
+The course targets anyone who might be interested in cost-benefit analysis of innovations to enhance climate change adaptation.
+One should have basic knowledge of the types of innovations in this space, including knowledge of concepts such as climate-smart agriculture and climate information services.
+You do not have to be a gender expert, or have prior knowledge of cost benefit analysis methods to make use of this resource.
+Researchers beyond CGIAR, including NARES (especially social scientists at these institutions), researchers from policy research centers, and practitioners interested in this theme can benefit from this resource.

 Who can I contact for more information?